kbmajeed/nigeria_covid19/README.md

 ### [2] Dataset and Repository
 **Description:**
-The daily total number of COVID-19 cases in Nigeria from February 27, 2020 to April 5, 2020 were automatically mined every 24 hours from the official websites of NCDC and Wikipedia using a python script.
-The dataset is in raw Excel file format
+The daily total number of COVID-19 cases in Nigeria from February 27, 2020 to April 5, 2020 were automatically mined every 24 hours from the official websites of NCDC and Wikipedia using a python script `nigeria_covid19.py`.
+The dataset is in raw Excel file format `nigeria_covid19.csv or xlsx`.
+Dataset with daily updated case numbers can be found in `nigeria_covid19_updated.xlsx`

 **Files:**
 **`nigeria_covid19.csv`**,